IvanMykytyn/Jobify/README.md

 Project in Action - [Jobify](https://your-jobify.herokuapp.com/)

-An app where you can track your job search activity, have all these vacancies at one place, and conveniently view the statistics.
+An app propose a useful solution for managing your career progression.
+Jobify is a place where you can store your vacancies and view statistics about them.

+## App capabilities

+- view stats
+- view all your jobs
+- add and update jobs
+- change profile information

 An app I created due to Udemy course by [John Smilga](https://github.com/john-smilga).